-Microeconomics Analysis

-PA 383-921; ADM 241
+SCH 212 Microeconomics Analysis 3-0-6 PA 383-921; ADM 241

-The purpose of this course is to analyse the functioning of markets, and the economic behaviour of consumers and producers.
-This course is designed especially for administrators, and its content is slightly different from traditional microeconomic courses.
+The purpose of this course is to introduce various basic concepts and analytical tools relevant to Microeconomics.
+Topics This course is designed especially for administrators, and its content is slightly different from traditional microeconomic courses.
 As a secondary objective, this course aims at familiarizing students with the systematic analysis of problems.